-After reading a copy of "El rapto de la mente" when I was just 22 years young and living in Madrid, I immediately realized what historical period most moved me in my graduate studies: the beginnings of philosophical and literary modernity in 18th-century Spain.
-At that moment in my life, I envisioned myself immersed in Enlightenment texts and one day writing my dissertation with the authoritative figure in the field at the University of Pennsylvania.
+When I was reading books likeEl rapto de la mente and studying in Madrid in my early 20's, I fell in love learning about the beginnings of philosophical and literary modernity in 18th-century Spain.
+At that moment in my life, I envisioned myself immersed in Enlightenment texts and one day writing my dissertation with the authoritative figure in 18th-century studies at the University of Pennsylvania.
 And that I did just a few years later.

-Today, Spanish literature and culture of the 18th-century is still widely misunderstood in modern anthologies and notoriously underrepresented in undergraduate offerings across U.S. universities.
+Today, Spanish literature of the 18th-century is still widely misunderstood in modern anthologies and notoriously underrepresented in undergraduate offerings across U.S. universities.
 Fortunately for students at Marquette, this is not the case!